1. Contact addresses

 11.1 Success and Reach Measurement

-Notifications and messages may contain web links or tracking pixels that capture whether an individual message has been opened and which web links were clicked.
-Such web links and tracking pixels can also capture the use of notifications and messages on a personal basis.
-We need this statistical recording of usage for success and reach measurement to be able to send notifications and messages effectively and user-friendly based on the needs and reading habits of the recipients permanently, securely, and reliably.
+Notifications and messages may contain web links or tracking pixels that capture whether a single message has been opened and which web links were clicked.
+Such web links and tracking pixels may also capture the use of notifications and messages on a personal basis.
+We need this statistical capture of usage for success and reach measurement to effectively and user-friendly send notifications and messages based on the needs and reading habits of the recipients in a permanent, secure, and reliable manner.

 11.2 Consent and Objection

 You must generally consent to the use of your email address and other contact addresses, unless the use is permissible for other legal reasons.
-For obtaining a double-confirmed consent, we may use the "Double Opt-in" procedure.
+For obtaining a double-confirmed consent, we may use the 'Double Opt-in' procedure.
 In this case, you will receive a notification with instructions for the double confirmation.
-We can log obtained consents including IP address and timestamp for proof and security reasons.
+We may log obtained consents including IP address and timestamp for proof and security reasons.

 You can generally object to receiving notifications and messages such as newsletters at any time.
 With such an objection, you can simultaneously object to the statistical collection of usage for success and reach measurement.
 Required notifications and messages related to our activities and operations remain reserved.